19hours/sg-statutes/Acts/Co-operative Societies Act.md

 83\.—(1) If the Registrar, after holding an inquiry under section 79 or after making an examination under section 80 or on receipt of an application made by 75% of the members of a society present and voting at an extraordinary general meeting convened for the purpose, is of the opinion that the society ought to be wound up, he may issue an order directing it to be wound up.

-(2) The Registrar may, of his own motion, make a winding-up order in respect of a society which has ceased working or the membership of which is reduced to less than the minimum membership prescribed in section 5.
+(2) The Registrar may, of his own motion, make a winding-up order in respect of a society —

+(a) which has ceased working;

+(b) the membership of which is reduced to less than the minimum membership prescribed in section 5;

+(c) which has failed, for 2 or more consecutive years, to comply with the requirements of this Act with respect to the holding of annual general meetings or the submission of audited financial statements of the society; or

+(d) which provides any financial service in contravention of section 16A(1) or 16B(1).

+[23/2008 wef 20/10/2008]

 (3) No society shall be wound up save by an order of the Registrar.